Reputation and proof.

 Well, the standard advice says that you should begin by offering your services for free just to build your reputation.
 But that’s not very sexy, isn’t it?

-Overall, it looks like getting any SEO gig that pays a noticeable amount of money has a rather high barrier to entry.
+Overall, it looks like getting any SEO or online marketing gig that pays a noticeable amount of money has a rather high barrier to entry.

 But the good news is that it doesn’t have to be like that.

 There’s another way.
 And it is a bit sneaky.
 (Kudos to Bryan Harris for the original idea.)